minhng1305/MatchingEngine/command_list.md

-set -e # Exit early if any commands fail

-(
-  cd "$(dirname "$0")" # Ensure compile steps are run within the repository directory )

-# This ís to be run in the root of the project (ignoring tests)
+# This is to be run in the root of the project (ignoring tests)
 ./gradlew clean build -x test

 # To test redis lettuce connection
 java -cp build/classes/java/main com.project.matchingengine.RedisLettuceConnectTest